© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Offa's Dyke: section in Boatwood Plantation, 320m south west of Chase Farm is a scheduled monument protected by Historic England under reference 1020606.
 View the official record →

-Offa's Dyke is a linear earthwork monument forming part of the famous 8th-century defensive frontier constructed during the reign of King Offa of Mercia.
+Offa's Dyke is a substantial linear earthwork constructed in the late eighth century under the direction of King Offa of Mercia to mark and defend the border between his kingdom and the Welsh territories to the west.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020606.

 Offa's Dyke: section in Boatwood Plantation, 320m south west of Chase Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020606.